Secondary Glazing Cost

 Type and Size of House

 The type and size of the house that you live in will affect the number of windows that you have.
-The more windows that need to have secondary glazing installed, you more you can expect to pay for the job overall.
+The more windows that need to have secondary glazing installed, the more you can expect to pay for the job overall.

 Age of Home